szatanjl/resume/index.md

 ### Senior Rust Developer                                   *Aug 2024 -*
 ### Golem Factory                                       *Remote, Europe*

-- Contributed to the core Golem open source project that aims to create a platform where everyone can use and share computing power resources in a decentralized way
+- Contributed to the core Golem open source project (yagna) that aims to create a platform where everyone can use and share computing power resources in a decentralized way ([www.golem.network])
+- Found and fixed bugs in the existing network protocol
 - Researched and started implementation of P2P protocol to integrate into the project: iroh, WebRTC-rs, Rings Network

-(Rust, TypeScript, Node.js, WebRTC-rs, iroh)
+(Rust, TypeScript, Node.js; WebRTC-rs, iroh; Solidity, Hardhat)

 ### Senior Rust Backend Developer & Project Leader *Aug 2022 - Apr 2024*
 ### BeyondPlay (acquired by FanDuel)                    *Remote, Europe*